Palazzo di Spagna

-The Palazzo di Spagna (Palace of Spain); also known as the Monaldeschi Palace, is a Baroque historic Italian Baroque-style palace in the Piazza di Spagna (Spanish Square) that was previously owned by the Monaldeschi family.
+The Palazzo di Spagna (Palace of Spain); also known as the Monaldeschi Palace, is a historic Italian Baroque-style palace in the Piazza di Spagna (Spanish Square) that was previously owned by the Monaldeschi family.
 It has housed the Embassy of Spain to the Holy See since 1647, and is owned by the Spanish state.

 Origins of the Embassy

 The Embassy of Spain to the Holy See is the oldest permanent diplomatic mission in the world.
 It was created in 1480 by King Ferdinand the Catholic.
 Its first ambassador was Gonzalo de Beteta, a knight of the Order of Santiago.
 It has hosted multiple Iberian legations to Italian states: from 1647 to 1707, it housed the Embassies of Castile, Aragon, and Navarre to the Papal States; from 1707 to 1841, the Embassies of Spain and Navarre to the Papal States; from 1841 to 1870, the Embassy of Spain to the Papal States; from 1870 to 1929, the Embassy of Spain to Italy; and between 1929 and 1947, the Embassy of Spain to both Italy and the Vatican.

-Currently, the seat of the Spanish Embassy to Italy is located on the first floor of the Palazzo Borghese in Rome.
+The bilateral embassy to Italy was relocated to the Palazzo Borghese, on the first floor of the western wing that faces Via di Ripetta.
+It was once again relocated in 2026, at the newly-renovated Palazzo di San Giacomo degli Spagnoli, at Piazza Navona.